paulroth3d/jupyter-ijavascript-utils/DOCS.md

 ## What's New

+* 1.7 - revamp of `animation` method for ijs.htmlScript
 * 1.6 - add SVG support for rendering SVGs and animations with {@link module:svg}.
 * 1.5 - Add LaTeX / KaTeX support with {@link module:latex} for rendering Math formulas and PlantUML support for Diagrams
 * 1.4 - Add in vega embed, vega mimetypes with {@link module:vega} and example choropleth tutorial